andach-limited/laravel-view-components/README.md

 composer require andach/laravel-view-components
 ```

-You can publish the config with:
+Then publish the config with:

 ```bash
 php artisan view-components:install